thecarp/dactyl-keyboard/doc/options-central.md

 ### Parameter <a id="bottom-plate-fastener-positions">`fastener-positions`</a>

-The positions of threaded fasteners used to attach the bottom plate to the body of the central housing.
+The positions of threaded fasteners used to attach the bottom plate to the central housing.
 In addition to the properties permitted in similar lists of such anchors, the central housing permits a `direction`, formulated as a point on the compass or an angle in radians.
 This property controls the facing of a projection.
 Typically, you want it facing the central housing’s nearest wall.

 ⸻